-The plantar fascia is a strong fibrous band between the heel and forefoot and helps support the ankle and foot arch.
+The plantar fascia is a strong fibrous band between the heel and forefoot.
+It helps support the ankle and foot arch.
 Injury to the plantar fascia is common in elite athletes or weekend warriors.
 Swelling of the plantar fascia, also known as plantar fasciitis or heel spurs, is often managed with simple treatments such as stretching and massage.
-However, complex cases might need a plantar fasciitis injection.
-So, is a plantar fascia ultrasound injection worth it?
+However, in difficult cases, a plantar fasciitis injection might be needed.
+So, is a plantar fascia ultrasound injection worth it, and is a plantar fasciitis steroid injeciton a risky procedure?

 What are the typical features of plantar fasciitis?

-Plantar fasciitis is throbbing or burning pain at the inside part of the heel.
-Pain is gradual over weeks to months, although it sometimes occurs suddenly.
+Plantar fasciitis causes throbbing or burning pain in the inside part of the heel.
+It is gradual over weeks to months, although it sometimes occurs suddenly.
+Sometimes, you suffer from a plantar fascia tear.
 The pain worsens in the morning or at the beginning of an activity.
-Also, continuous movement, such as walking or running, can improve it.
+Continuous movement, such as walking or running, can improve it.

 How do we diagnose plantar fasciitis?